prashanthprabhu24/LearnPython/Course1/File2/File1.md

 <img src="https://github.com/prashanthprabhu24/LearnPython/raw/main/Dust/file2_3.jpg" width="700" height="300"> <br/>
 <br/>

-* Still Assembly Language Programming is been difficult to write large number of codes to do big task like operating systems.<br/>
+* Still Assembly Language Programming is been difficult to write large number of codes to do big task like operating systems does.<br/>
-* So Computer Scientist Invented High level languages on to pf Assembler , that been little easier to learn and write codes better than Assembly Language. <br/>
+* So Computer Scientist Invented High level languages on top of Assembler , that been little easier to learn and write codes better than Assembly Language. <br/>
 * Fortran and COBOL are the first two High Level Languages, and later "C Language" came. <br/>
 * The Compiler is the translator that converts the High level Languages to Assembly language. <br/>
+* There is an translator called 'Intrepeter' , this 'Intrepreter' does similar work like 'Compiler' yet in diffrent way.
 <img src="https://github.com/prashanthprabhu24/LearnPython/raw/main/Dust/file2_4.jpeg" width="700" height="300"> <br/>
 <br/>

-* Python is one of the famous High Level Language. <br/>
+* Python is one of the famous High Level Language.
+It uses 'Intrepeter' <br/>
 > Continue with File2/File2.md

 ---------------------------------------------------------------------x :diamond_shape_with_a_dot_inside: x---------------------------------------------------------------------